-We also computed centrality indices for this network, namely degree centrality, the sum of weight in the network, closeness centrality, the inverse of the total length of the paths from a node to all other nodes, and betweenness, the number of shortest path passing through a node(Opsahl et al., 2010).
-Because the weight of the nodes in this network corresponds to the number of studies in which the syndemic conditions appear, degree centrality of each node does is nearly perfectly correlated to the number of studies in which the syndemic condition was studied (r(44) = 0.99, p<0.01).
+We also computed centrality indices for the network, namely degree centrality - the sum of weight in the network, closeness centrality - the inverse of the total length of the paths from a node to all other nodes, and betweenness - the number of shortest path passing through a node(Opsahl et al., 2010).
+Because the weight of the nodes in this network corresponds to the number of studies in which the syndemic conditions appear, degree centrality of each node is nearly perfectly correlated to the number of studies in which the syndemic condition was studied (r(44) = 0.99, p<0.01).

 Closeness centrality and betweenness centrality are also strongly correlated to the number of studies (r(44) = 0.8, p<0.01 and r(44) = 0.76, p<0.01 respectively).
-Interestingly, the betweenness centrality of unstable housing is notably high given the low number of studies taking this syndemic condition into account (N = 5).
+Interestingly, the betweenness centrality of unstable housing is notably high given the low number of studies focussing on this syndemic condition (N = 5).
 Betweenness centrality can be seen as the extent of brokerage a node can exert on a network (Zweig, 2016).
-Moreover, the three structural syndemic conditions “unstable housing,” “incarceration” and “poverty” are grouped together, indicating that they are frequently studied together.
-In other words, in syndemic literature, unstable housing acts as a bridge, notably between the two aforementioned structural syndemic conditions and the rest of the syndemic conditions.
+Moreover, in figure 4 we see that the three structural syndemic conditions “unstable housing,” “incarceration” and “poverty” are grouped together, indicating that they are frequently studied together.
+In other words, in syndemic literature, unstable housing seems to act as a bridge between the two aforementioned structural syndemic conditions and the rest of the syndemic conditions.
 Indeed, unstable housing has been studied alongside 15 other syndemic conditions : depression, substance use, IPV, binge drinking, sexual compulsivity, IDU, CSA, polysubstance use, incarceration, poverty, unemployment, discrimination, poor healthcare access, alcohol use and violence.

-Figure : Network of the syndemic conditions studied in quantitative research.
+Figure 4: Network of the syndemic conditions studied in quantitative research.
 As a force-directed network, the most studied and interconnected conditions are the most central.
 Moreover, each node is circled by a pie chart of their frequency in the review.
-The thickness of the edges linking two nodes depends on the number of studies in which the two conditions were studied together.
+The thickness of the lines linking two nodes reflects the number of studies in which the two conditions were studied together.

 Measurement of the syndemic conditions

 The next part of our research question was to examine the way the syndemic conditions were studied in the literature.
 For the most often studied syndemic conditions, we found a high degree of variability in their measurement.
 Different authors used different scales or criteria and, even when the same scale or criteria was used, the cutoff or reference period differed among studies.
-For the sake of brevity, we will not provide a detailed description of the measurement method of the syndemic conditions studied in fewer than 10% of our studies sample.
+For the sake of brevity, we will not provide a detailed description of the measurement method of the syndemic conditions studied in fewer than 10% of our sample.
+Detailed information about each of the papers included is presented in the supplementary material part B.

 For depression, 20 different scales or criteria were used among the 76 studies in which this condition was studied.
 66 studies used scales while 10 studies used criteria to assess the presence of depression or depressive symptoms among the participants.
 The most frequently used scales were the full Center for Epidemiologic Studies-Depression scale [CESD] (N = 24) and the 10-items version of this scale [CESD-10] (N=10), the 9-items version of the Patient Health Questionnaire [PHQ-9] (N=8) and the Beck Depression Inventory [BDI-II] (N = 5).
 Cutoff for these scales varied the most for the CESD (range : 16 to 27) and the PHQ-9 (range : 5 to 15).
 When a scale was not used, the most frequent criteria to assess the presence of depression was the participant being on medication for depression in the past 12 months (N = 4).
-See for more details.